Skip to main content

 Chronic underfunding from the Canadian and Ontario governments for both community and supportive housing continues to prevent Peel Region from operating at a scale that meets our community’s needs.

 We must continue to advocate to Canadian and Ontario governments for the policy and funding changes needed to effectively address the affordable housing crisis.
-These policy and funding changes are summarized in our HOME advocacy framework, approved by Peel Region Council last year.
+These policy and funding changes are summarized in our HOME advocacy framework, approved by Peel Region Council.

 Peel Region Council report: Overview of the Provincial and Federal housing announcements: implications for Peel Region